Rolziracetam

 Rolziracetam is a nootropic drug of the racetam family.

 Rolziracetam was found to improve performance on a delayed-response task in aged rhesus monkeys.
 It has a wide margin of safety in animals and has been evaluated for use in cognitively impaired human subjects.

+Synthesis

+The nitro group of dimethyl 4-nitropimelate (1) is reduced by palladium-catalysed hydrogenation to an amino group, which cyclises to give a mixture of the lactam ester (2) and its corresponding acid (3).
+The mixture is hydrolysed using sodium hydroxide to convert all of the ester to the acid, and this material is cyclised to give rolziracetam using acetic anhydride.